underscoreio/underscoreio/src/html/_posts/2015-04-24-distributed-teams.md

 * solving the customer's problem.

 You can view these all as issues of communication.
-The first two are about communication in the development teams.
+The first two are about communication within the development team.
 The last two are with the customer.
 I'm going to look at the first two.

 ## Culture